forrocsaba/course2016/examples_of_worfklow.rst

    >>>     #we simply read the data we have already computed.
    >>>         simulated_data = pickle.load(output_file)

 We give this *experiment* a name to be able to track the data better.
-We then create the path where to save an h5 table, which is a convenient file format.
+We then create the path where to save the table, which is a in convenient file format.
 Then, the same definitions follow.
-After, we execute the simulation block only if the h5 table doesn't exist yet (the simulation was never performed).
-After the simulation is done, the simulation data is stored into the h5 table and saved into its defined location.
-Next time we execute this window, the h5 table would exist, the simulation would be skipped, and the simulation data would be directly loaded from the h5 table.
+After, we execute the simulation block only if the saved file doesn't exist yet (the simulation was never performed).
+After the simulation is done, the simulation data is stored into the file and saved into its defined location.
+Next time we execute this window, the saved file would exist, the simulation would be skipped, and the simulation data would be directly loaded from saved data.

 **Window for plotting**
    >>> #Window for plotting